My Approach to Hormone Optimization for Longevity

 In my biochemistry classes, I learned a lot about cellular biology.
 For example, I learned about genetics, and I learned about a large variety of intracellular processes orchestrated by weird-sounding proteins.

-Unfortunately, for the most part, my professors failed to mention that we are not solitary single-celled organisms but rather a collection of billions of intricately interdependent cells that cooperate for a common goal (i.e., to pass on genes effectively to the next generation).
+Unfortunately, for the most part, my professors failed to mention that we are not solitary single-celled organisms but rather a collection of billions of intricately interdependent cells that cooperate for a common goal (i.e., to pass on my genes effectively to the next generation).

 To ensure proper cooperation of these individual cells, early animals evolved a large number of signaling molecules to instruct each other on how to behave under certain conditions in order to serve the greater good (i.e., the survival and reproduction of the organism).